 New-BurntToastNotification -Text "This computer hasn't been reboot in $uptimeDays days.
 Please reboot when possible." -SnoozeAndDismiss

-Toast notifications need to be run in the context of the logged-on user.
+You need to run toast notifications in the context of the logged-on user.
 On the options tab, set the Run As mode accordingly.

 Next, add an Install step and select the script that you recently saved.